Getting started with Omniverse Replicator¶

 Running and Previewing Replicator¶

-Running the script through the Script Editor sets up the omnigraph for rendering, but does not run the actual generation.
+Running a script (see Core Functions - “Hello World” of Replicator for an example) through the Script Editor builds a replicator OmniGraph, but does not run the actual execution or logic.
+You can see the generated graph in the stage under Replicator/SDGPipeline.
 Once an Omni.Replicator graph has been created, typically by running a script in the Script Editor, data generation can be controlled through the Replicator menu item.
 Click on Replicator –> Run as shown in the figure below to run the generation, or Replicator -> Stop to stop it.
 Clicking on Replicator –> Preview performs a single iteration of randomizations and prevents data from being written to disk.

 You can do this programatically too, using